The Parable of the Talents

 The master evaluated the abilities of the one talent servant just as he did the others.
 Remember- one talent was still a considerable sum.
 The servant also had exactly what he needed to accomplish the assigned work.

-Instead, he wasted the opportunity that was given.
+Instead, he wasted the original investment that was given.
 He used excuses to cover up his self-centered nature and avoidance of doing what His master asked.

 The consequence?
 The relationship between the master and servant was over- he sent him away.